PDF at small $x$ in the non-perturbative region

 So, both $N_{n_{s}}$ and $\widetilde{N}_{n_{s}}$ have the behavior $\sim 1/v$ as $v\to 0$, which indicates high parton density and great activity of the parton transfer between generations near $n_{s}$.

 The fact that $N_n$ drops starting from $n = n_{s}$ means that the system reaches saturation in the number of partons, and then degrades approaching a state in which partons completely disappear.
-In principle, this is other (formally consistent) option for completing the evolution of the partons, an alternative to reaching $n$ value of $\bar n$.
+In principle, this is other (formally consistent) option for completing the evolution of the partons, an alternative to reaching $n$ the value of $\bar n$.
 The number of the last generation $n_f$ in this case is determined by the condition $\widetilde{N}_{n_f} = 2\widetilde{N}_{n_s}$, where $\widetilde{N}_{n_s}$ is given in (\ref{ff19}).
 However, the option of completing evolution due to depopulation against the background of high activity of transfer of partons between generations can hardly be considered satisfactory.
 It seems more reasonable to assume that upon reaching saturation at $n = n_{s}$, the regime of free splitting and fusion of partons is replaced by a regime in which collective effects of parton interactions become significant.

-Unfortunately, in the letter case our model provides no information about the behavior of the system.
-However, we can take into account that when approaching $n_{s}$ from below the growth of $N_{n}$ slows down significantly before stopping completely.
-Given this, at least a slowdown in growth can be expected at $n > n_{s}$, as well.
-The simplest option is complete stabilization, when $N_{n}$ becomes a constant approximately equal to $N_{n_{s}}$.
-In terms of continuous functions this would mean that $x f(x)$ with a very small $x$ would take a constant value of $x_s f(x_s) = N_{n_{s}}$, where $x_s = 1/2^{n_s}$.
-In terms of continues variables, the latter condition, due to (\ref{ff20}), means $x_s \sim v^{1/\delta_w}$.
+Unfortunately, in the latter case our model provides no information about the behavior of the system.
+However, we can take into account that when approaching~$n_{s}$ from below the growth of $N_{n}$ slows down significantly before stopping completely.
+Given this, at least a slowdown in growth can be expected at $n \!>\! n_{s}$.
+The simplest~opti\-on is complete stabilization, when $N_{n}$ becomes a constant approximately equal to $N_{n_{s}}$.